sdeigm/uni-meter/doc/input/Shelly3Em.md

-# Using Shelly 3EM as input source
+# Using a Shelly 3EM as the input source

 To use a Shelly 3EM as an input source, set up the `/etc/uni-meter.conf` file as follows